simonduf/jchart2d-code/readme-binaries.txt

   Thx for contribution to: Poik Spirit.
 * Fixed bug #3289727: Dynamic chart with highlighting does not clear points.
 * Fixed potential memory leak in case traces with highlighting enabled are removed.
-* Fixed bug #3308052: test sources missing from 3.2.1 source file download tree.
+* Fixed bug #3308052: Test sources missing from 3.2.1 source file download tree.
 * Fixed bug #3352480: Chart2D.removeTrace(ITrace2D) does not work after changing it's state (e.g. via setZindex(Integer)).
 * Fixed bug #3405539: PointPainterDisc.setColorFill is invoked with the same color as the trace color, the disc fill will not happen.
-  If the color is different, then fill happens. o Changed Chart2D method signature: public final void removeTrace(final ITrace2D points) to
+  If the color is different, then fill happens.
+* Fixed bug #3357215: Stacked vertical charts not aligned. o Changed Chart2D method signature: public final void removeTrace(final ITrace2D points) to